Art of the Kingdom of Benin: Chronology

-The royal arts of Benin
+Royal arts of Benin

 The royal arts of the Benin Kingdom of southern region Nigeria affirm the centrality of the Oba, or divine king, portraying his divine nature.
 While recording the kingdom's significant historical events and the Oba's involvement with them, they also initiate the Oba's interactions with the supernatural and honor his deified ancestors, forging a continuity that is vital to the kingdom's well-being.

 The materials used in Benin's royal arts—primarily brass, ivory, and coral—are endowed with sacred power.
 The innate value of these materials within Benin and the time and skill that is invested in working them reflect the earthly and otherworldly influence of the Oba and the great wealth of his kingdom.
 Benin's royal arts belong to a tradition that favors convention even as it promotes creativity and innovation, especially as a reflection of royal prerogative.
 Through time, rulers have used the arts to interpret the history of the kingdom and to orient themselves with the past in an effort to support their own initiatives and define their images for posterity.

 Although only popularly known to Western audiences after the Benin Expedition of 1897, Benin art has been in existence since at least the 13th century.

 Ancestral altars

 A newly installed Oba is responsible for creating an altar dedicated to his father, commissioning the appropriate objects to adorn it and activating it on a regular basis with sacrifices of food or animal blood.
-The Oba does the same for his mother if she attained the title of iyoba, or queenmother.
+The Oba does the same for his mother if she attained the title of Iyoba, or queen mother.
 While bells and rattle staffs are placed on all ancestral altars, ivory tusks and commemorative brass heads are made specifically for royal altars.
 Associated with trade, ivory and brass are durable and valuable, and their colors—white like sacred kaolin clay and red like fire and coral beads—relate to royal power.

 Before the British conquest, an Oba's courtyard was the focal point for rituals in his honor.
 British troops reported 18 altars dedicated to previous Obas when they took possession of the palace in 1897.
 Today, all of the royal altars stand together in a single courtyard.

-One of the objects unique to Benin art is an Ikegobo, or "altar to the hand," which celebrates the accomplishments of exceptional individuals.
+One of the objects unique to Benin art is an Ikegobo or "altar to the hand," which celebrates the accomplishments of exceptional individuals.
 The hand is associated with action and productivity, and is considered the source of wealth, status, and success for all those who depend on manual skill and physical strength.
 Altars of this kind are commissioned in terracotta, wood, or brass, depending on the status of the patron.